dante042/classifyLLM/README.md

 # classifyLLM <a href="https://dante042.github.io/classifyLLM"><img src="https://img.shields.io/badge/docs-pkgdown-blue" align="right" height="24"></a>
 # <img src="logo.png" align="right" height="120"/>
-**classifyLLM** brings the power of modern large language models (LLMs) to tidyverse data pipelines.
+**classifyLLM** brings the power of modern large language models (LLMs) directly into tidyverse data pipelines.
+Unlike most wrappers around LLM APIs, which work through isolated prompts or custom loops, classifyLLM is designed from the ground up to integrate naturally with R’s data-analysis grammar.

-It provides a minimal and transparent interface for classifying text data into predefined categories directly from R—without building your own machine-learning models.
+It provides a clean, transparent, and auditable interface for classifying text into predefined categories — directly within mutate() or across() — so that each classification behaves like any other vectorized transformation in a tidy workflow.
+You don’t need to manage API calls, parse JSON responses, or build machine-learning models: the package handles all communication, batching, and parsing automatically, returning results as tidy columns that blend seamlessly with existing datasets.

+This makes classifyLLM especially valuable for analysts who want to apply LLM-based reasoning at scale while preserving the clarity, reproducibility, and pipeline logic of the tidyverse.
 ---

 ## 🧭 Why this package